Multirious/bevy_tween/README.md

 - [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)

   The first crate I discovered and tried to do tweening with in Bevy.
-I like the idea of `TweenLens` of theirs.
-I decided to take that, expand on them, learn their potential, making lens even more capable and flexible.
-It's now called `Interpolator` in this crate because it's just that and it can be implemented to interpolate anything, not just a subset of some component.
+I like the idea of `Lens` of theirs.
+As I've been experimenting with this, I believe that "lens" is a bit misleading as it sounds like a subset of something.
+So, I've renamed this to `Interpolator` to reflect its behavior.

 - Godot